yashkothari42/yashkothari42.github.io/_pages/about.md

 ---

-I am a Master's student at <a href="https://www.cmu.edu">Carnegie Mellon University</a>, specializing in computer systems, with a focus on analytical database systems and operating systems.
+I am a master's student at <a href="https://www.cmu.edu">Carnegie Mellon University</a>, specializing in computer systems, with a focus on analytical database systems and operating systems.

-I graduated with a bachelor's in mathematics and computer science from <a href="">Indian Institute of Technology, Guwahati</a> iin 2020, where I conducted research on making neural networks more interpretable under the guidance of <a href="https://www.iitg.ac.in/shbora/">Prof. Shreemayee Bora</a>.
+I graduated with a bachelor's in mathematics and computer science from <a href="">Indian Institute of Technology, Guwahati</a> in 2020, where I conducted research on making neural networks more interpretable under the guidance of <a href="https://www.iitg.ac.in/shbora/">Prof. Shreemayee Bora</a>.

 Previously, I worked at Quadeye, a high-frequency trading firm, as a systems engineer developing low-latency systems for quant strategies.
 I also interned at Samsung Research, working on their AI neural accelerator platform for mobile devices.